 - Post-independence consolidation and reorganization within the country.

-- History of the World will include events from the 18th century, such as the Industrial Revolution, World Wars, redraw of national boundaries, colonization, decolonization, political philosophies like communism, capitalism, socialism, etc., - their forms and effects on the society.
+- History of the World will include events from the 18th century, such as the Industrial Revolution, World Wars, redrawing of national boundaries, colonization, decolonization, political philosophies like communism, capitalism, socialism, etc., - their forms and effects on the society.
+You can cover World History for UPSC Mains from here

 - Salient features of Indian Society, Diversity of India.
 Role of women and women's organizations, population and associated issues, poverty and developmental issues, urbanization, their problems, and remedies.
 Effects of globalization on Indian society - Social empowerment, communalism, regionalism & secularism.